kmacdon/sportscraper/README.md

 The player function accepts a player name and league than returns their per game statistics.
 For NBA and MLB players, the argument `advanced` can be set to true to return advanced statistics instead.
+If there are multiple players with the same name, a list will be presented with the years that each player played, and you will be prompted to select one to continue with.

 ``` r
 df <- team_stats("Boston Bruins", "NHL")